 This legislation would also cure the very public offense of wearing a rival school’s apparel on your campus.
 This would also eliminate even just another division team’s apparel.
 However, as specified, this would not affect hometown allegiances with different divisions of interscholastic competition.
 The best example would be rooting for Syracuse, a Division 1 school, and then a Division 3 school from your hometown, or perhaps that your father is a proud alumnus of.

 This legislation allows for an engaged or married person to adopt their significant other’s team as well, to promote marital harmony in the house.
 However, notice that this exception does not allow for that adoption if the spouse went to an established rival school.
 Despite a lasting bond of love being present, that is not enough to override the fact that you married a rival.
 While this rivalry should be friendly, it should be maintained and enforced.
 It was written as engaged or married, because simply dating is not enough of a bond to allow the adoption of another team.
-When you get serious, so can your love of someone elses teams.
+When you get serious, so can your love of someone else's team.

 Of course not everyone goes to college as well.
 It has been the policy of this legislative body never to exclude the hometown crowd.
 Therefore we provide that any person that did not attend college can pick a primary team, and that people that live in the vicinity of a school can incorporate that into the schools they support.
 Local support is always critical to a program, no matter the level of competition.